 2. Kenyon College

 Kenyon College has been recognized for its superior swimming and diving teams but many people around the country may not realize this college in Ohio is one of the most picturesque in the nation.
 Known for its Gothic Revival architecture the campus features several buildings that have inspired designers around the country.
 Ascension Hall is an imposing and impressive structure and Old Kenyon Hall, built in 1827, is believed to be the oldest Gothic Revival building in America.
-The setting for Kenyon is wonderfully rustic and the college was named one of the most beautiful in the country by Forbes in 2010.
+The setting for Kenyon is wonderfully rustic and the college was named one of the most beautiful in the country by Forbes.

 1. Elon University